VeggieRx Is Feeding Central Oregon’s Most Vulnerable Communities

 Currently, the program serves three Oregon countries: Crook, Jefferson, and Deschutes.
 Across these countries, 11.9 percent to 14.1 percent of its population is food insecure.
 34.3 percent of Deschutes County’s food insecure residents do not qualify for federal assistance.

 Participants have expressed their enthusiasm towards the program.
-One participant, according to Welch, believes that VeggieRx has the potential to improve the lives of the elderly and the sick.
+One participant, according to Brzozowski, believes that VeggieRx has the potential to improve the lives of the elderly and the sick.

 “I wish this was offered every year for seniors or ill,” the participant notes.
 “It really makes a big difference in our lives.
 Thank you.
 I went to the doctors and my blood pressure is down.
 And it’s because of the fruit and vegetables.
 This makes a huge difference for me.”